 1. People love to have clean windows.

 2. Most people leave streaks when they attempt to do it.

-Even for car detailers this task can be a challenge.
+Whether you’re taking your car to be detailed by the best Car detailing sunshine coast has ever seen or doing it yourself, this task can be a challenge.
 Cars just look so much better when the windows are perfectly clean, yet most of us avoid cleaning them.
 I feel like I’m a pretty easygoing guy who finds the positive in most any situation.
 Before learning a proper technique I will admit that window cleaning was one of the few things that would get under my skin.
 To be honest, it’s still my least favorite part of detailing.
 Customers demand perfection in the area, but man, that can be tough.
 Spare Me the Details is here to teach you how to become an excellent window cleaner.

 Streaking is the enemy (get the image of Will Ferrell from Old School out of your mind).
 There are three things that can contribute to streaks: improper towels, improper cleaners, and improper technique.

 Most people are surprised to learn that what you wipe the windows with is way more important than what you spray on them.
 There are many things to remember about window towels.
 First, to insure you have a contaminant free towel, you will need to have window specific towels.
 You absolutely cannot spray Armor All on a towel, wipe your dash, wash it, and then expect to use it to clean your windows the next time.
 This will probably mean going to purchasing some nice micro fiber towels.
 When shopping for window towels, make sure they are absorbent and lint free, a waffle weave is best.
 In addition to micro fiber, another good option is a 100% cotton surgical towel or diaper.
 From this point forward, these towels will only be used for cleaning windows.